curbengh/curbengh.github.io/source/_posts/remove-gitlab-artifacts.md

 ## Remove old job artifacts

 As for cleaning up existing job artifacts, I found the following bash script on the GitLab forum.
 I fixed some variable typo and modified the starting page to "2", all job artifacts will be removed except for the first page, retaining 100 most recent job artifacts.
 The only dependencies are **curl** and **jq**.

+This script is especially useful for removing job artifacts were created before 22 Jun 2020, artifacts created before that date do not expire.

 {% codeblock cleanup-gitlab.sh lang:bash https://forum.gitlab.com/t/remove-all-artifact-no-expire-options/9274/12 source %}
 #!/bin/bash